GAM-team/GAM/wiki/Cloud-Identity-Devices.md

 * `personal|nocompanydevices` - Personal devices

 By default, Gam makes additional API calls to display the device users for the devices;
-use `nodeviceuser` to suppress making the additional calls.
+use `nodeviceusers` to suppress making the additional calls.

 By default, when device users are displayed, they are all displayed on one row;
 use `oneuserperrow` to have each of a device's users displayed on a separate row with all of the other device fields.